jdanielnd/securitydemo/README.markdown

     INSERT INTO securitydemo.user_roles (USER_ROLE_ID, USER_ID, AUTHORITY)
     VALUES (1, 1, 'ROLE_USER');

+## 2. Add database support to Spring

-## 2. Now we need to tell Spring how to connect to this database.
+Now we need to tell Spring how to connect to this database.
 In order to do that we need to create a DataSource JDBC bean on our ApplicationContext.
 And so Spring can read it, we need the following libraries:

   - org.springframework.jdbc-X.X.X.RELEASE.jar
   - org.springframework.transaction-X.X.X.RELEASE.jar